“Per Ardua” (Through Adversity)

-Let’s take the 3rd one first – I know they craft these highly religious documents in an atmosphere of prayer and I am certain that those prayers include asking the Holy Spirit for guidance.
+Let’s take the 3rd one first – I know they craft these highly religious documents in an atmosphere of prayer.
+Also, I am certain that those prayers include asking the Holy Spirit for guidance.
 I don’t claim to be God or anything but the God I do know wouldn’t have steered them anywhere near this rocky and treacherous shore.

-So that brings us to the Bible – neat huh? – have any of you ever read anything in the words of Jesus or even in the whole Bible about ordination.
+So that brings us to the Bible – neat huh?
+Have any of you ever read anything in the words of Jesus or even in the whole Bible about ordination?
 Folks, we made that up!
-We picked up on the whole anointing and setting apart and raising up from the selection process God put in place from the days of the early kings but there was no Commission on Ministry, no Standing Committee, no elaborate service with incense swinging and multiple holy hands weighing down on one head.
+We picked up on the whole anointing and setting apart and raising up from the selection process God put in place from the days of the early kings.
+There was no Commission on Ministry, no Standing Committee, no elaborate service with incense swinging and multiple holy hands weighing down on one head.

 He was so right!
-I knew from the beginning that I needed God to survive the male-oriented system still present in Southern Virginia in the early 80’s and that, after 13 years away from academia, which I didn’t conquer too strongly during my first assault, I was in serious need of divine inspiration and intervention.
+I knew from the beginning that I needed God to survive the male-oriented system still present in Southern Virginia in the early 80’s.
+I also knew that, after 13 years away from academia, which I didn’t conquer too strongly during my first assault, I was in serious need of divine inspiration and intervention.

 This brings us to the final question: “Who do they think they are?”
-This is one of my favorite responses to the outrageous and it’s close kin to “What were they thinking?”
-Of course, it’s a rhetorical question and I’ve no doubt that the literal answer is “God’s Church” or “God’s Servants” as these committed and concerned prelates seem to feel called somehow to serve as “guardians of the faith” in a faithless or at least a “faith-challenged” world.
+This is one of my favorite responses to the outrageous and it is close kin to “What were they thinking?”
+Of course, it’s a rhetorical question and I’ve no doubt that the literal answer is “God’s Church” or “God’s Servants.”
+After all, these committed and concerned prelates seem to feel called somehow to serve as “guardians of the faith” in a faithless or at least a “faith-challenged” world.

-Our Christian faith is constantly under attack from all quarters, even from within our own denominations so it is clear that we humans need help with such crucial theological concepts as the Trinity, redemption, and the list goes on . . . .”
-I don’t claim to know everything about God (in fact, I’m not even sure that any of us can really KNOW things about God – I think we “faith” them) and I’m certainly teachable and ready to learn but I learned in seminary to check everything against Scripture and while I’ll certainly admit that there are tons of unclear and even contradictory evidence in the Bible about the role of women, there is no doubt in my mind about three things:
+Our Christian faith is constantly under attack from all quarters, even from within our own denominations.
+So it is clear that we humans need help with such crucial theological concepts as the Trinity, redemption, and the list goes on . . . .”
+I don’t claim to know everything about God.
+In fact, I’m not even sure that any of us can really KNOW things about God – I think we “faith” them.
+And I’m certainly teachable and ready to learn but I learned in seminary to check everything against Scripture.
+While I’ll certainly admit that there are tons of unclear and even contradictory evidence in the Bible about the role of women, there is no doubt in my mind about three things:

-1. The Pope and the Congregation of the Doctrine of the Faith think that they are the absolute and final authority on “things of the Faith” and that they speak for God in all matters of the Faith.
+1. The Pope and the Congregation of the Doctrine of the Faith think that they are the absolute and final authority on “things of the Faith.”
+They also claim to speak for God in all matters of the Faith.
 The first time there was an attempt to “play God,” two people got thrown out of the Garden.

-2. The Bible that I read speaks loudly of God’s love for every human being, for Jesus’ love and respect for women, and for his fair treatment of every kind of person – even sinners.
-It speaks loudly of God’s hatred of evil and humans hurting each other and nowhere does the Bible I read equate the most despicable treatment of God’s most vulnerable with a woman’s sincere desire to serve God.
+2. The Bible that I read speaks loudly of God’s love for every human being.
+There is no doubt about or Jesus’ love and respect for women, and for his fair treatment of every kind of person – even sinners.
+It speaks loudly of God’s hatred of evil and humans hurting each other.
+Nowhere does the Bible I read equate the most despicable treatment of God’s most vulnerable with a woman’s sincere desire to serve God.

-3. If the Pope and his CDF asked God about what to write in this newest piece of religious teachings, they either didn’t listen to the answer or they heard it wrong or they made up the answer they wanted to hear.
+3. If the Pope and his CDF asked God about what to write in this newest piece of religious teachings, they either didn’t listen to the answer or they heard it wrong.
+I don’t know – maybe they made up the answer they wanted to hear.

-I don’t want to stoop to their level and call them unfit or unsuited and I certainly will not call them names or impugn their character as they have done to me and thousands of women like me.
+I don’t want to stoop to their level and call them unfit or unsuited.
+I certainly will not call them names or impugn their character as they have done to me and thousands of women like me.
 I will leave them to God.